 Like when you say yes to your colleagues at work and accept an extra project even though you already have 10 other tight deadlines for the week.
 Or you agree to lead the annual PTA fundraising drive even though you have additional responsibilities in the office and an aging parent that needs more of your time.

 The one thing I’ve learned is that not all stress is created equal.
-You see, the biggest problem with voluntary stress is the residue of resentment, anger and sometimes even the bitterness it can leave behind.
+You see, the biggest problem with being overwhelmed is the residue of resentment, anger and sometimes even the bitterness it can leave behind.
 What I want for you is to master the ability to be effective without being overwhelmed and make your journey meaningful.

 I experienced this first hand recently when I volunteered for what eventually became the source of my stress.
-I agreed to do an event during the few hours of down time on my calendar.
-On the morning of the event, I was sleep deprived and rushing like a madwoman to be on time.
-I dropped my laptop on concrete, spilled hot tea in my lap and forgot to put on my Spanx with a clingy knit dress.
+Did I agree to do an event during the few hours of downtime on my calendar?
+On the morning of the event, I was sleep-deprived and rushed like a madwoman to be on time.
+I dropped my laptop on concrete, spilled hot tea in my lap, and forgot to put on my Spanx with a clingy knit dress.

 By 9:00 AM, I was sufficiently pissed off and stressed out because I was overwhelmed and unprepared.
-I started second guessing my ability to do well and wishing I had simply declined the invitation.
-In that moment, I could feel the early stages of resentment creeping in and realized I had a case of voluntary stress.
+I started second-guessing my ability to do well and wishing I had simply declined the invitation.
+At that moment, I could feel the early stages of resentment creeping in and realized I had a case of voluntary stress.
 I could have said no, but I didn’t.